stephane.bio

 /tldr

-- AI has the potential to revolutionize app development but faces challenges in cost, creativity, and legal issues. - Human expertise remains essential for quality assurance and innovation in the development process. - A collaborative approach between AI tools and human developers is crucial for successful app creation.
+- AI has the potential to revolutionize app development, but it faces challenges in creativity, cost, and legal frameworks. - Human expertise is essential to ensure quality and ethical integrity in AI-generated applications. - A collaborative approach between AI tools and human developers will likely define the future of successful app creation.

 Persona